simonduane/smart-estimation/docs/explanation.md

 The Python selenium package is used to launch a web browser which the script then uses to navigate the API and capture data.
 Use of the script is possible once you have installed and configured selenium.
 (Insert a link to information elsewhere.)

-The script checks for the existence of local data directories to which it will write its output files.
+The script checks for the existence of local data directories to which it will write its output files[^1].

 [^1]: It doesn't create the directories for you, but it will overwrite existing files where names match.
 I was bitten by this and survived, but I have left this feature in, ready to bite you too.
 Consider yourself warned.

-The script launches a web browser which invites you to login
+The script launches a web browser which invites you to login[^2] to My Ovo, and then the script "drives"[^3] the browser to download the smart meter data.
+I have included random pauses (of 1-3 seconds duration) in the hope that this will make the interaction sufficiently human-like that the server doesn't blacklist me.

 [^2]: The script does not contain your login details, you have to type those in every time, and you also have to accept cookies, immediately after logging in, for the web scraping to work.

- to My Ovo, and then the script "drives"

 [^3]: Jargon that means: navigates the URLs in the API and parses what it receives.

- the browser to download the smart meter data.
-I have included random pauses (of 1-3 seconds duration) in the hope that this will make the interaction sufficiently human-like that the server doesn't blacklist me.

 Once the downloading has finished, the script reminds the user to log out from My Ovo.